The Immune System’s Defense System—Inflammatory Response

 When inflammation happens in the body, certain substances are often released from the inflammation site and circulate in the bloodstream, thereby becoming biomarkers of the condition.
 Medical professionals can use blood tests to detect these inflammatory markers, also known as acute phase reactants, to detect inflammation.
 The most common inflammatory markers are C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), and procalcitonin (PCT).3

 However, these types of inflammatory markers can sometimes produce false alarms.
 This is because they are not very sensitive to detect serious underlying conditions, producing 85% false positive rate and 50% false negative rate.4 Research from the University of Bristol and the University of Exeter suggest that general practitioners should not use inflammatory markers to rule out diseases or for medical diagnosis.

 In order to improve the diagnosis of inflammation and its associated diseases, more accurate detection and analysis methods are required as early as possible.
 To make this happen, metabolomics—the profiling of metabolites in biological samples—offers a more novel approach for biomarker discovery in complex situations and may provide a pathological understanding of diseases beyond traditional technologies.

-With the help of our proprietary platform—the Metabolon Discovery: Global Panel—it is possible to separate, find, characterize, and quantify these metabolites and associated metabolic pathways from biological samples like human plasma.
+With the help of our proprietary platform— Metabolon Discover —it is possible to separate, find, characterize, and quantify these metabolites and associated metabolic pathways from biological samples like human plasma.
 The most comprehensive coverage and capability to identify potential biomarkers in your data is provided by our industry-leading library of over 5400 metabolites.

 Trust Metabolon’s Expertise